-Decoding Dyslexia Minnesota is a grassroots movement driven by Minnesota families and educators who recognized the need for conversations with our school districts and policy makers regarding dyslexia.
-We strive to raise dyslexia awareness, empower families to support their children, and improve resources for students with dyslexia in Minnesota public schools.
+Decoding Dyslexia Minnesota is a 501(c)(3) non-profit grassroots organization supported by Minnesota families, educators, & professionals concerned with the limited access to educational interventions for students within educational environments.
+We strive to raise dyslexia awareness, empower families to support their children, and improve resources for students with dyslexia in Minnesota educational environments.
+Educate, advocate, and empower!

-Lack of effective training and instruction Teachers (including general education teachers, reading specialists and special education teachers) often receive no training on dyslexia.
+Lack of effective training and instruction Teachers (including general education teachers, reading specialists, and special education teachers) often receive little to no training on dyslexia.
 As a result, many Minnesota families whose children demonstrate characteristics of dyslexia are struggling to secure effective reading instruction for their children within public schools.
-There is no systematic screening of students with dyslexia, and very few opportunities for the research-based instruction that is needed for these students.
+There is no systematic screening of students with dyslexia and very few opportunities for the research-based instruction that is needed for these students.
 This is not a “failing school” issue.
 This is an issue that affects families in all school districts across our state regardless of demographics.

-To Shape Policy that will create a learning environment so every child can reach their potential.
+Advocate to shape policies and systems change that will create a learning environment in which every child can reach their potential.

 Decoding Dyslexia Minnesota is advocating for: